 That is why we avoid this approach as much as we can.

 A Fair Approach to Legal Fees

 At Lecker & Associates, we believe that legal consumers should have full disclosure of the value of the services that are being provided to them.

 If you require a legal opinion about your employment contract or severance package, contact us for an appointment.
 It usually takes an hour and you may ask us about our fees when you call to book the time.

-For legal representation to resolve a matter with your employer, we do not charge for an initial assessment of your case.
-Also, for the vast majority of the cases we take on, we do not require an up-front retainer.
+For legal representation to resolve a matter with your employer, we usually do not charge for an initial assessment of your case.
+The process begins with a no-charge telephone interview which is conducted by a trained staff member.
+If you have a case, we will invite you to meet with one of our employment lawyers for legal advice and next steps.
+You may inquire about the applicable fees before we book the appointment.
+For the vast majority of the cases we take on, we do not require an up-front retainer.
 Instead, we charge a percentage of the settlement we obtain for you.